InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/dsa_transparency.md

 </tr>
 <tr>
 <td><code>${DSAPARAMS}</code></td>
-<td>Any combination of the integer values representing the <a href="https://docs.google.com/document/d/13xeczBylX3Wc_XnXoWkxdwBQKtg23lYAhuWKrayqB9E/edit?pli=1#heading=h.1u7tmlhzl7zo" target="_blank" rel="noopener">user parameters</a>.
+<td>Any combination of the integer values representing the user parameters.
 When multiple values are included, they should be separated by an underscore &ldquo;_&rdquo;.&nbsp;
 <p>Example:&nbsp;1_2_3</td>
 <td>Populated based on the combination of information from the bid request and bid response user parameters.&nbsp;</td>
 </tr>